roidelapluie/blog/content/articles/mutt.md

     :::text
     alternative_order text/plain

-A very useful line that tells mutt than when an email contains a HTML part and a plain text part, I prefer to see the plain text mail and not a dump of the html file.
+A very useful line that tells Mutt than when an email contains a HTML part and a plain text part, I prefer to see the plain text mail and not a dump of the html file.